shudipta/https-book-server/docs/reference/scanner_run.md

 ### Options

 ```
+      --api-cert-dir string                                     The directory where necessary certificates for clair api are stored (default "/var/clairapi-client-cert/")
       --audit-log-format string                                 Format of saved audits. "legacy" indicates 1-line text format for each event. "json" indicates structured json format.
 Requires the 'AdvancedAuditing' feature gate.
 Known formats are legacy,json. (default "json")
       --audit-log-maxage int                                    The maximum number of days to retain old audit log files based on the timestamp encoded in their filename.
       --audit-log-maxbackup int                                 The maximum number of old audit log files to retain.